jlatta23/LookupCompanyRevenue/README.md

 I went from having no users to to 2,5000 the day of posting.
 As you can see, usage sharply decreased shortly after but since my post was one of the top posts of the subreddit, I continued to have between 30-50 daily users.

 ## SEO
 I knew I needed to have a fully fuctional SEO funnel for this to scale.
 I worked hard to make sure the 12,000,000 pages were all set up correctly and that my Django + Postgresql setup was solid enough to not throw errors when Google was crawling.
-Because my site was so new, Google would only crawl a couple 100 pages per week.
+However, because my site was so new, Google would only crawl a couple 100 pages per week.

 It took a lot of experimenting, submitting massive sitemaps, and building domain authority to get Google to start indexing my pages in any decent quantity.
 My hard work slowly started to pay off: